kcampbell99/English-350-Blogs/_posts/2021-12-7-FinalBlog.md

 Within the first ten weeks of class, we had multiple readings each week.
 At first, I thought this was going to be very overwhelming and unnecessary for this class.
 To my surprise not only did I enjoy majority of the readings, but many of them were informative and aided my writing ability.
-Many of the readings gave points on how to remain concise and short within writing, something I struggled with.
+Many of the readings gave points on how to remain concise and short when writing, something I have struggled with.

 The reading _Shitty First Drafts_ explained the benefits of writing the first draft.
 My first drafts consist of word vomit to make sure all of my thoughts and ideas are written down.
 Later on, I take time to form my thoughts properly.
 I related a lot to this article because my first drafts are never my best work and always have room for improvement, which _Shitty First Drafts_ deems as okay.
-TReading this article gave me validation and a lot more confidence of my own writing.
+Reading this article gave me validation and a lot more confidence of my own writing.

 ![9569BFC8-FCC6-4A92-8FBC-CB77CA7961AC](https://user-images.githubusercontent.com/9569BFC8-FCC6-4A92-8FBC-CB77CA7961AC.png)